Wend3620/meteoroscanner/README.md

 initial end point(pos2 in the function), \
 and final end point(pos3 in the function).

-Second, run coords_generator() to the coordinates returned earlier.

-Third, run scanner() to generate a video, whihc plays the cross sections from the starting line to the final line.
+Then, run scanner() to generate a video, whihc plays the cross sections from the starting line to the final line.

 A selection function(selection()) is also defined for extracting desired dataset.